caioedlobo/caioedlobo/README.md

 ### Hey, there!
 I'm Caio Eduardo Lobo 👋

-- 🔭 I’m currently studying Computer Engineering at IFPB-CG
+- 🔭 I have a Bachelor's degree in Computer Engineering at IFPB-CG
-- 📖 I’m currently learning Machine Learning and Web Development
-- 💻 I've some experience on Automation Testing using Selenium
+- 📖 I'm a Java developer using the Spring Boot framework.

 <!--
 **caioedlobo/caioedlobo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.